microsoft/SpeciesClassification/FasterRCNNDetection/README.md

 # Download the base (vgg16) model file

-You want to run the following in the "iNatFasterRCNN" directory.
+You want to run the following in the "FasterRCNNDetection" directory.

     python misc/convert_caffe_pretrain.py && mv vgg16_caffe.pth data/

 # Build some native components

 Improves performance, not strictly necessary.
-Run from the "iNatFasterRCNN" directory.
+Run from the "FasterRCNNDetection" directory.

     conda install cython && cd model/utils/nms/ && python3 build.py build_ext --inplace

 # Running the training

 Afterwards, you can start the actual training.
 All available options are shown in `utils/config.py`.
-To start the iNat 2017 detector training, you can use
+To start the detector training, you can use

         python train.py train \
         --env='fasterrcnn-caffe' \
         --plot-every=100 \
         --caffe-pretrain  \
-        --inat_train_annotation='/data/data/iNat2017/train_2017_bboxes.json' \
+        --train_annotation='train_bboxes.json' \
-        --inat_val_annotation='/data/data/iNat2017/val_2017_bboxes.json' \
+        --val_annotation='/data/val_bboxes.json' \
-        --inat_image_root='/data/data/iNat2017/' \
+        --image_root='/data/' \
-        --dataset='inat-oneclass'
+        --dataset='oneclass'

 You move this command to a bash script.
 We provide a sample script `run_training.sh`, which can be used by executing: